-Core, Mini Core Collections and Reference Set for Enhancing the Use of Germplasm in Breeding easy to maintain by individual breeders.
-A core collection (Frankel, 1984) is a subset, consisting of ~10% of total accessions, which captures most of the available diversity in the entire collection (Brown, 1989).
-At ICRISAT a core collection consisting of 1,956 accessions was developed (Upadhyaya et al., 2001).
-However, the size of core was still large for practical use by breeders to identify trait specific accessions for use in crop improvement.
+Selecting a representative sample of all the diversity in the large collection would facilitate the enhanced use of germplasm in the breeding programmes.
+Such samples would be cost effective and easy to maintain by individual breeders.
+A core collection (Frankel, 1984) is a subset, consisting of approximately 10% of total accessions, which captures most of the available diversity in the entire collection (Brown, 1989).
+At ICRISAT, a core collection consisting of 1956 accessions was developed (Upadhyaya et al., 2001).
+However, the size of core was still large for practical use by breeders to identify trait-specific accessions for use in crop improvement (Glaszmann et al., 2010).